 9. Second-Hand Items Are for Poor People

 Talk about a fallacy!
-The belief that second-hand stores are meant for “poor” people is simply not true.
+The belief that second-hand stores are meant for “poor” people is not true.
 Just ask this person: “There is so much clean, barely used stuff available at thrift stores and second-hand shops at a fraction of the price of new,” they boasted.

 10. Grow Your Own Food in a Garden

-Although it may sound like a good idea, in many cases starting a garden to grow your own food may end up being more expensive than just buying produce yourself.
+Although it may sound like a good idea, in many cases starting a garden to grow your own food may be more expensive than just buying produce yourself.
 “This cost me more money than actually buying the product and resulted in unwanted things like bug bites that required going to the doctor and expensive treatment and a lot of pain,” an ex-gardener revealed.
 “Not to mention a time sink that I didn’t need.
 Never again.”

 This article was brought to you by this thread.